jamatarmusic/GENajam/README.md

 6. Add pages for all editable elements
 7. Add sustain pedal <====
 8. Make FM parameters reflect their proper values
-7. Add save state
+7. Add PCM mode in MONO mode
-8. Add save new patch

 # Bug List
 - Files load in a strange order, something to do with SDfat